 If the closing balance of the SBE’s general small business pool is less than $150,000 as at 30 June 2020 the SBE will be entitled to a full deduction for the amount of the pool’s closing balance.

-Note that special rules may apply due to the ‘Backing Business Investment’ measures introduced as part of the COVID-19 measures and may apply to qualifying assets over the instant asset threshold that are added to the general business pool allowing a 57.5% accelerated depreciation (rather than 15%) for SBEs.
+Note that special rules may apply due to the ‘Backing business investment’ measures introduced as part of the COVID-19 measures and may apply to qualifying assets over the instant asset threshold that are added to the general business pool allowing a 57.5% accelerated depreciation (rather than 15%) for SBEs.
 These measures are discussed further below.

-Backing Business Investment
+Backing business investment

 Another key measure introduced in March 2020 is to allow eligible entities to deduct the cost of depreciating assets at an accelerated rate for the 2020 and 2021 years.